- That’s the Way It’s Got to Be – The Poets

 A lot of country, folk and psychedelic rock is fairly interchangeable (excepting the strain of British folk-rock that developed into the Canterbury Scene, but that’s not relevant here).
 Take Neil Young’s work with Buffalo Springfield.
 At the time it could conceivably have been characterised as folk rock with a psychedelic edge.
 When Young went solo he jettisoned the psychedelic and rockier elements in favour of a more country inflected sound, and yet you’d be hard pushed to call it country rock in the vein of The Byrds or The Flying Burrito Brothers.
 Nor could you call it ‘southern rock’, a derivative of the genre that was gathering pace.
 What you might call it is country folk.
 Pedantic taxonomy aside, I added After the Gold Rush to my collection and sought to include a track on this compilation.
 Still beholden to MiniDisc, I was going to go with Cripple Creep Ferry but found I had almost three minutes to spare on account of opting for Silly Girl by Television Personalities, at 2 minutes 45 seconds, ahead of Cross-Eyed Merry by Jethro Tull, which comes in at 4 minutes and 6 seconds, and so settled for Tell Me Why, which lasts 2 minutes and 54 seconds.

-I was initially a bit disappointed with Weird War’s Illuminated by the Light – especially so given the eagerness with which I rushed out to buy it.
+I was initially a bit disappointed with Weird War’s Illuminated by the Light.
 It lacks the urgency, the mania and the effect pedals of its predecessors.
 However, its lethargic, folksy funk grew on me, and the material worked well live.
 But Svenonius was done with Weird War.
 He took a break and returned four years later with a new outfit, called Chain & the Gang.

 In October, my lady friend and I moved to the more salubrious environs of St Margarets, Twickenham.
 I didn’t want to but circumstances dictated that we did.
 I had liked living in Isleworth, having the Red Lion as my local, St John’s stores at the end of my road, the H37, ‘St John the Baptist’.